 This specification defines a principal type called CallerPrincipal to represent the identity of an application caller.

-Historically, application servers have used different principal types to represent an application's callers, and various Jakarta EE specifications (e.g., Jakarta Authentication), provide abstractions to accommodate, "the container's representation of the caller principal".
+Historically, application servers have used different principal types to represent an application's callers, and various Jakarta EE specifications (e.g., Jakarta Authentication and Jakarta Authorization), provide abstractions to accommodate, "the container's representation of the caller principal".
+Jakarta Authentication by means of its CallerPrincipalCallback allows applications to set the caller principal (into a Subject) while Jakarta Authorization by means of its PrincipalMapper#getCallerPrincipal(Subject) allows applications to get the caller principal (from a Subject).